 Closing the loop and finishing the tug:

 - Close the loop near your starting knot by pulling the loose ends through the tug at slightly different points just below the starting knot.
+Splitting the strands add extra safety and stability at the joint.
+Even though these loops are knotted, it’s always better to take care with the strand placement to make sure an intersection is less likely to pull all the way through during play, especially when making loops.

 - Tie a basic loop knot to finish the ends and secure the loop.